Giulio Natta: Personal life

+Natta was a member of several prominent academies, including the Accademia dei Lincei (1955), the New York Academy of Sciences (1960), the French Academy of Sciences (1964) and the Academy of Sciences of the Soviet Union (1966).

 In 1935 Natta married Rosita Beati; a graduate in literature, she coined the terms "isotactic", "atactic" and "syndiotactic" for polymers discovered by her husband.
 They had two children, Giuseppe and Franca.
 Rosita died in 1968.

 Natta was diagnosed with Parkinson's disease in 1956.
 By 1963, his condition had progressed to the point that he required the assistance of his son and four colleagues to present his speech at the Nobel ceremonies in Stockholm.
 Natta died in Bergamo, Italy at age 76.